SegevBar/couples-expression-comparison-models/README.md

 * Creates a csv file for each participant containing the expressions' representation for each video frame.
 * Calculates the comparison metrics by the couples provided in the coupling.csv and presents the results.

+### Running from Google Colab
+We provided you a jupiter notebook prepared for running in Google Colab named **exp_compare_demo.ipynb**.\
+Just follow the steps and run the code cell by cell.\
+**Make sure to downlaod the resuls files!
+They won't be saved in the colab environment.**

 ## Project Structure